ifxit/nidhogg/doc/source/index.rst

 Purpose
 =======

-This library is a wrapper interface to a **Netapp filer** accross **all versions and technologies** (sevenmode, vserver) using the native Netapp REST API.
-It provides a common interface for the most common operations.
+This library is a wrapper interface to **Netapp filers** accross **versions and technologies** (sevenmode, vserver) using the native Netapp REST API.
+It provides a consistent interface for the most common operations.

 Installation